ECNP Research Internship (ERI)

 How to apply

-Are you interested in participating in the next ECNP Research Internship round?
-Please fill in the online application form.
+Are you interested in participating in the next ECNP Research Internship?
+Please make sure you fit the ECNP junior scientist criteria and fill in the online application form.

 The deadline for application is 22 January 2018.